 The Life Cycle of a Frog begins amid a clutch of floating eggs.
-Those that survive; hatch as tadpoles, and then undergo a rapid change as they lose their gills and grow legs.
-Life in the water is grand, but these amphibians will soon take to land, becoming adult frogs after 12 to 16 weeks.
+Those eggs that survive; hatch as tadpoles, and then undergo a rapid change as they lose their gills and grow legs.

-Characteristics: Unlike the distinct stages that many insects cycle through, these figures show the rapid transition a frog makes from egg to adult.
-Young tadpoles are often mistaken for fish because they move so quickly in the water!
+Unlike the distinct stages that many insects cycle through, these figures show the rapid transition a frog makes from egg to adult.
+Young tadpoles are often mistaken for fish because they move so quickly in the water.

 All of our products are Non-toxic and BPA free.

 Last Updated: Monday 17 August 2015

 Frogs are breeding earlier and producing fewer eggs due to climate change

 Scientists have observed that frogs have been breeding earlier due to climate change.
 A study, conducted by Michael F Benard, assistant professor of biology at Case Western Reserve University in the US, examined important life events of more than 50,000 wood frogs.